envirover/spldocs/pages/spl/splradioroom-rpi.md

 Connect the cellular or satellite Internet modem to Raspberry Pi as recommended by the modem manufacturer.
 The modems are not shown on the diagram.

+UV Radio Room 2.1 supports only version 1.0 of MAVLink protocol.
+Make sure that SERIAL0_PROTOCOL and SERIAL1_PROTOCOL or SERIAL2_PROTOCOL on-board parameters are set to 1.

 Though +5V TELEM pin on Pixhawk is rated for up to 2A peak power draw, it is recommended to power Raspberry Pi using a dedicated power source, especially if both RockBLOCK and a cellular modems are powered from the Raspberry Pi USB ports.

 ## Installing